fqrqh/PasswordEncoder/README.md

 </p>

-## PasswordEncoder
+## 64Pass

-**PasswordEncoder is a simple text to base64 encrypter, dont use these encrypted password since everybody can decode base64!!**
+**64Pass is a simple text to base64 encrypter, dont use these encrypted password since everybody can decode base64!!**

 ## 📌Installation